JanssenProject/jans/docs/user/how-to/authn-with-apache-reverse-proxy.md

 ## Configure protected resource

 As mentioned under [component setup](#component-setup), our protected resource will be hosted on Apache reverse proxy itself.
-It is a simple Python based cgi script that will print request header information. and can be accessed through `https://test.apache.rp.io/cgi-bin/printHeaders.py`.
-Use steps below on Apache host to set up protected resource:
+It is a simple Python based cgi script that will print request header information and can be accessed through `https://test.apache.rp.io/cgi-bin/printHeaders.py`.
+Execute the steps below on Apache host to set up the protected resource:

 1. Create script file `printHeaders.py`
     ```